canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/translate-your-software.rst

          already finished translations.
-For languages with few translators and translations already done team acceptance could be lower than in the case of a language with many translators, translations made and the presence of GTP, OpenOffice , etc upstream translation projects.
+For languages with few translators and translations already done team acceptance could be lower than in the case of a language with many translators, translations made and the presence of GTP, LibreOffice, etc upstream translation projects.
       -  Before accepting a member you may ask him/her to provide some translation.
 If the translations are great you may accept the